 “You have the right to stop the questioning at any time.”

 If you begin to give a statement, or confession, you may stop answering questions at any time.
 Just because you begin does not mean you are “stuck” with your decision.
 If you change your mind at any time or become unsure, stop answering questions.
 Occasionally, it may be true that giving a statement will help your case.
 In that event, a lawyer will insure that you give a statement which will help your case the most.
 It never hurts to have a lawyer with you, even while you are giving a statement to the police.

 If a friend or loved one has been arrested please read through JailGuide article about being Mirandized.

 For the history of Miranda Warnings and on being Mirandized, please visit: this Wiki.

-If you’ve been read Miranda Warnings, You’ve Been Mirandized; What to do Next!
+If you’ve been read your Miranda Warnings, you’ve Been Mirandized; What to do Next!

 Another right, which the police may not tell you about, is the right to make a telephone call.
 You should always let someone know that you are in the police station under arrest.
 The best person to call is a criminal attorney.
 If you do not know a lawyer, or cannot afford a lawyer, call the Public Defenders Office.

 If you cannot reach a lawyer, call someone whom you trust to call a lawyer for you.
 Make sure that the person you call knows exactly which police station you are being held at.
 If the person you call is going to telephone a lawyer for you, make sure he or she knows it is important that a lawyer come down to the station as soon as possible.
 If your lawyer is not available, call another one, you can also ask a bondsman to give a lawyer referral.